Ayyan-Zain/Mohammed-Ayyan/README.md

 # Mohammed-Ayyan
-This is my first gushing repository
+This is my first github repository
 Author-Ayyan